jpthacker/morse-code-translator/README.md

 4. Further methods were required in this second class to provide error messages and instructions depending on the user's correct or incorrect code input and to handle spaces and specific Morse Code formatting.

-5. I then added two event listeners set up to detect user inputs to two seperate textareas via query selectors to ensure that when a user typed into a textarea, then the equivalent English or Morse Code was displayed in the other in real time (see gif above).
+5. I then added two event listeners set up to detect user inputs to two seperate textarea elements via query selectors to ensure that when a user typed into a textarea, the equivalent English or Morse Code was displayed in the other one in real time (see gif above).

 ## Technologies & Features: